KARWorkshop/KAR-Gecko-ASM/AI/README.md

 - AI Always Aggresive || Makes CPUs act like they're in Destruction Durby (expect in Top Ride).
 If you want them to get on a new machine will need to use the CT Machine select code, as the AI isn't meant to hunt for new machines

-- Disable Deedeedee Cheating || stops the CPU from cheating with buffed stats when facing Deedeedee in VS
+- Disable CPU Cheating || stops the CPU from cheating with buffed stats when facing Deedeedee in VS and or in general